AlphaTechnolog/nixmoment/.github/README.md

 nixos-install --root /mnt --flake '.#crazy'
 ```

-> Report if you get some errors, cuz i could have forgotten some step lmao
+> Report if you get some errors, cuz i might have forgotten some step lmao

-Then just reboot on your system, another rebuild may be needed if you want it to recognise your windows installation or something.
-At least that happened to me.
+Then just reboot into the system.
+Please note that another rebuild may be needed if you want it to recognise your windows installation or something, at least that's what happened to me.

 > [!TIP]
 > You may have to, first, enter KDE Plasma environment, and from there, run